the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 Most problems can be avoided with the three rules explained below:
 - use spreadsheet in a text only format (.csv or .tsv)
 - create tidy spreadsheets
+- make spreadsheets consistent (with each other) and implement rules for data entries.
 - and avoid manipulating and analysing data in spreadsheet software (this includes copy-paste).

 Spreadsheets are a powerful tool only if the dataset is collected and organised in specific formats that are usable for both the computers and researchers.